MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 To make it easier to manage policies in your organization, Teams offers several ways to assign policies to users.
 You can assign a policy directly to users, either individually or at scale through a batch assignment, or to a group that the user is a member of.
 You can also use policy packages to assign a preset collection of policies to users in your organization who have similar roles.
 The option that you choose depends on the number of policies that you're managing and the number of users that you're assigning to.

 If a user is directly assigned a policy (either individually or through a batch assignment), that policy takes precedence over any other policy of the same policy type that's assigned to a group.
-If the user isn't directly assigned a policy, the policy that's assigned to a group that the user is a member of takes precedence.
-If a user is a member of multiple groups, the policy that has the highest group assignment priority for the given policy type takes precedence.
+If the user isn't directly assigned a policy of a given type, the policy assigned to a group that the user is a member of takes precedence.
+If a user is a member of multiple groups, the policy that has the highest [group assignment priority](#group-assignment-priority) for the given policy type takes precedence.
 If a user isn't a member of any groups that are assigned a policy, the user gets the global (Org-wide default) policy for that policy type.

 This article describes the different ways that you can assign policies to users and the recommended scenarios for when to use what.